msalemor/azure-monitoring-strategy/README.md

    - For example, suppose the application is able to detect that responses from the server are taking longer than they should.
 The application then could raise a custom event indicating this condition.
 3) Create an instance of Azure monitor
 4) Send all Application Insight data to Azure monitor

+## What to monitor for
+- Entire region goes down
+- Dependent infrastructure service goes down (this includes VNet, App Gw, Traffic Manager)
+- Dependend services (service running as APIs, kubernetes, functions, databases, etc.)
+- More resources are needed due to an increase in demand